mcsanchez093/Vi-Copy/README.md

 # Vi-Copy
 My attempt at creating a vi like text editor using C and the ncurses library

-Remember to compile and link: gcc <program file> -lncurses
+Remember to compile and link: gcc program_file.c -lncurses